frc1511/Teaching-Resources/lessons/types.md

 boolean correct = true;
 ```

 This example's type is `boolean`.
 Boolean (also known as bool) values can hold either `true`, or `false`.
 This is seen with `= true`.
-Anything other than valid values on the right side of that `=` will probably cause an error.
+Anything other than true or false values on the right side of that `=` will probably cause an error.
 Let's go over some more simple types.

 ```java
 int number = 3;